-If the manager had a concern, how could they have approached it differently?
-2. Was there any indication that Jeffrey might have required workplace accommodations?
+- 1. If the manager had a concern how could he have approached it differently? - 2.
+Was there any indication that Jeffrey might have required a workplace accommodation? - 3.
+What assumptions and biases might have been involved? - 4.
+Would Jeffrey have grounds to file a human rights complaint?